Are needing a Naval Architect? Check out my friend Iver Franzen

 The John W. Brown is another ship that is of historical significance to Baltimore.
 This vessel can still be seen in Baltimore's harbor and occasionally traveling around the Chesapeake Bay.

-For an enormous number of links to everything that has to do with sailing, check out Mark Rosenstein's Sailing Page.
-The Tall Ship's links are very impressive.
+For an enormous number of links to everything that has to do with sailing, check out Mark Rosenstein's Sailing Page

 BoatUS is a good source for your boating needs.